marbl/canu/documentation/source/parameter-reference.rst

   This is used when gnuplot fails to run, or isn't even installed, and allows canu to continue execution without generating graphs.

+preExec <string=undef>
+  A single command that will be run before Canu starts in a grid-enabled configuration.
+  Can be used to set up the environment, e.g., with 'module'.

 File Staging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~